minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 give the total contributions of an industry to candidates in an election and that only the time of relevance is different.
-Yet what these two papers, and many with similar methodology, neglect to analyse is whether more timely contributions are more effective in affecting the voting behaviour of candidates.
-After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll-calls to maximize their influence on voting behaviour @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
+Yet what these two papers, and many with similar methodology, neglect to analyse is whether more timely contributions are more effective in affecting the voting behavior of candidates.
+After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll-calls to maximize their influence on voting behavior @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
 By including a more restricted time frame for contribution, such as six months prior to the vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (September 13, 2017 and July 18, 2018) in the 115th congressional session overlap.
 Which is why, albeit analysing both strategies in this paper, for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.", )